fredw/carries-cars-golang/EXERCISES.markdown

+## Learn about the domain: Carries Cars

+Carries Cars is a car-sharing service that started operating in Amsterdam 6 months ago.
+The service operates 300 vehicles that are spread out over the compact city center.
+All vehicles are fully electric vehicles because of demands by the city as part of granting the free-floating fleet operating agreement.

+After the customers reserved a car, they have 20 minutes to reach it.
+If the vehicle is in good shape then they accept a rental agreement using a smartphone app.
+From that point onwards they can start driving around.
+Pricing is straightforward: you pay per minute (e.g. € 0.24) and are allowed a maximum (e.g. 250 kilometers) mileage.

 ## Exercise 1: Analyze existing code

 Take 15 minutes to look around in the example project.
 What do you notice?